microsoftgraph/microsoft-graph-docs-contrib/concepts/add-properties-profilecard.md

 ## Make other attributes visible on the profile card

 You can make the following attributes from Microsoft Entra ID visible on the users' profile cards.
-These attributes aren't case-sensitive*:
+These attributes aren't case-sensitive:

 * `UserPrincipalName`
 * `Fax`